 "Despite a careers quiz taken aged 15 coming up with “Brewer or Distiller” as a recommended path, Anna made her way into the industry later through her experience in e-commerce startups.

 Anna is now a buyer for Flavourly.com, sourcing beers for members of the monthly discovery clubs & well stocked online bottle store, from breweries across the UK, Europe and the rest of the world.

 Anna became an accredited Beer Sommelier in March 2016 and is passionate about seeking out really good beer and sharing her finds

 Craig has over 20 years experience in food & drink retail, working in senior management roles with Sainsbury’s, Tesco & Safeway.

-Craig has a real passion for the food & drink produced in Scotland and in particular the craft drinks sector.
+Craig is now Retail Sales Director for progressive wholesaler, JW Filshill and has a real passion for the food & drink produced in Scotland and in particular the craft drinks sector.

 Originally from the Isle of Man, and currently self-employed as BE Inspired providing technical consultancy and training